mulesoft-assets/template-retail-omnichannel-experience-api/README.md

 As a Customer I want a service to request information about me (personal information, my billing and shipping address, my payment methods), information about provided products, shopping carts and orders.

 ### GET/customers/{customerId}
-This endpoint will trigger flow getCustomerFromSFDC which obtains a customer information based on customerId.
+This endpoint will trigger flow getCustomerFromSFDC which obtains a customer information by customerId.

 ### PUT/customers/{customerId}
-This endpoint will trigger flow putCustomerFromSFDC which updates a customer information based on customerId.
+This endpoint will trigger flow putCustomerFromSFDC which updates a customer information by customerId.

+### GET/channels
+This endpoint will trigger flow getChannels which obtains mocked information about supported channels.
+The main point is to support the most common channels to cover use-cases with WEB, mobile and brick-and-mortar(store) based application delivering the Omnichannel user experience.

+### GET/channels/{channelId}
+This endpoint will trigger flow getChannel which obtains mocked information about particular channel by channelId.

+### GET/channels/{channelId}/paymentMethods
+This endpoint will trigger flow getChannel's payment methods by channelId.
+Channels basically could have different payment methods according to channel type like VISA card, bank transfer, cash.

 ### GET/products
 This endpoint will trigger flow getProducts which obtains mocked information about products from Product System API.

 ### GET/products/{productId}
-This endpoint will trigger flow getProducts which obtains mocked information about product from Product System API based on productId.
+This endpoint will trigger flow getProducts which obtains mocked information about product from Product System API by productId.

 ### GET/products/{productId}/variants
-This endpoint will trigger flow getVariantsByProduct which obtains mocked information about variants of product from Product System API based on productId.
+This endpoint will trigger flow getVariantsByProduct which obtains mocked information about variants of product from Product System API by productId.

 ### GET/products/{productId}/variants/{variantId}
-This endpoint will trigger flow getVariantByProduct which obtains mocked information about variant of product based on productId and variantId.
+This endpoint will trigger flow getVariantByProduct which obtains mocked information about variant of product by productId and variantId.

 ### GET/products/{productId}/variants/{variantId}/availability
-This endpoint will trigger flow getAvailability which obtains mocked information about availability of variant based on productId and variantId.
+This endpoint will trigger flow getAvailability which obtains mocked information about availability of variant by productId and variantId.

 ### GET/categories/{categoryId}/products
-This endpoint will trigger flow getProductsByCategory which obtains mocked information about products from same category based on categoryId.
+This endpoint will trigger flow getProductsByCategory which obtains mocked information about products from same category by categoryId.

 ### GET/shoppingCarts/{shoppingCartId}
-This endpoint will trigger flow getShoppingCart which obtains information about products in shopping cart based on shoppingCartId.
+This endpoint will trigger flow getShoppingCart which obtains information about products in shopping cart by shoppingCartId.

 ### PUT/shoppingCarts/{shoppingCartId}
-This endpoint will trigger flow putShoppingCart which updates information about products in shopping cart based on shoppingCartId.
+This endpoint will trigger flow putShoppingCart which updates information about products in shopping cart by shoppingCartId.

 ### POST/shoppingCarts/
 This endpoint will trigger flow get which saved new shopping cart to the object store.

 ### DELETE/shoppingCarts/{shoppingCartId}
-This endpoint will trigger flow deleteShoppingCart which removes shopping cart from object store based on shoppingCartId.
+This endpoint will trigger flow deleteShoppingCart which removes shopping cart from object store by shoppingCartId.

 ### GET/customers/{customerId}/shoppingCarts/
-This endpoint will trigger flow getShoppingCartsForCustomer which obtains list of shopping cart for customer based on the customerId.
+This endpoint will trigger flow getShoppingCartsForCustomer which obtains list of shopping cart for customer by the customerId.
 If customer does not exist, response is empty field.

 ### POST/orders/
 This endpoint will trigger flow createOrder which creates new order by customer.

 ### GET/customers/{customerId}/orders/
-This endpoint will trigger flow getOrdersByCustomer which obtains list of orders for customer based on the customerId.
+This endpoint will trigger flow getOrdersByCustomer which obtains list of orders for customer by customerId.

 ### GET/stores
 This endpoint will trigger flow getStores which obtains list of stores.

 ### GET/stores/{storeId}
-This endpoint will trigger flow getStore which obtains store based on the storeId.
+This endpoint will trigger flow getStore which obtains store by the storeId.

 ### GET/partners
 This endpoint will trigger flow getPartners which obtains list of partner stores.

 ### GET/partners/{partnerId}
-This endpoint will trigger flow getPartner which obtains partner store based on the partnerId.
+This endpoint will trigger flow getPartner which obtains partner store by the partnerId.

 # Considerations <a name="considerations"/>